-- 1. A well construction permit application together with a Test Well Form shall be submitted for each proposed test well to be constructed. - 2.
-Test wells are subject to the following conditions: - (a) Exploratory drilling under one permit shall be conducted on a single parcel of property for a single owner. - (b) Each and every test well shall be constructed, grouted, or plugged in accordance with this Ordinance and other State requirements. - (c) In the exploration for water, a test well that is found to produce the desired amount of water shall be converted to a production or observation well.
-To convert a test well to a production well or an observation well, the Contractor shall submit a permit application to the DNR and receive permit approval and submit a Water Use Permit application to SFWMD, as required, and receive permit approval.
+- A well construction permit application together with a Test Well Form an email confirmation of approval from the SFWMD shall be submitted for each proposed test well to be constructed. - 2.
+Test wells are subject to the following conditions:

+- (a) Exploratory drilling under one permit shall be conducted on a single parcel of property for a single owner. - (b) Each and every test well shall be constructed, grouted, or plugged in accordance with this Ordinance and other State requirements. - (c) In the exploration for water, a test well that is found to produce the desired amount of water shall be converted to a production or observation well.
+To convert a test well to a production well or an observation well, the Contractor shall submit a permit application to the DNR and receive permit approval and submit a Water Use Permit application to SFWMD, as required, and receive permit approval. - (d) Test well permits are not to exceed 180 days or 6 months, whichever is longer.